 3) Business texting offers immediacy and accessibility

 Texting is relevant to today’s lifestyle and day-to-day communication behaviors.
 After all, in the age of Twitter and social media posts, consumers expect short and concise messages and offers.
-Lengthy paragraphs and sharing information in ‘bulk’ like an email does is not the standard way people communicate anymore.
-And with a majority of communication being done over smartphones the short format of texting works as was indicated in the earlier read rates that were discussed above.
+Lengthy paragraphs and sharing information in ‘bulk’ like an email is not the standard way people communicate anymore.
+And with a majority of communication being done over smartphones, the short format of texting works, and this is another reason why businesses are turning to text.

 More than 75% of people also said they would prefer receiving offers via SMS over any other format.
 Texts are also easier to navigate compared to emails, and this convenience is one of the biggest driving factors.
 As inboxes and social networking site feeds grow more clogged with advertisements and branded materials, business texting services offer a more customized way for businesses to interact with their target audience.

 Personalizing communications based on real consumer data and behavior is critical, as is making such messages conversational.
 Texts from businesses should not feel dissimilar to those from friends or coworkers.
-This is a more intimate channel of communication so that should be reflected in the tone of the messages.
-The customers should feel like the messages are being sent from someone at the business directly to the consumer one-to-one, even though it may be a mass text campaign.
+This is a more intimate channel of communication, so that should be reflected in the tone of the messages.
+Customers should feel like the messages are sent from someone at the business directly, even though it may be a mass text campaign.
 The true opportunity with SMS is in a long-term engagement and the possibility to develop lifelong clients.

 Also contributing to the immediacy effect is that businesses are now learning that people are more likely to revisit a text they have previously opened rather than emails.
 How often do people scroll through emails a week to see the ones they miss?
 When it comes to texting, people are more likely to scroll through a thread to find something notable that they may have been looked over.
 In fact, it takes around 90 seconds for anyone to respond to a text message.
 Compare that to the average time it takes to respond to an email, which is 90 minutes.